DomePlaysHD/open-source-doorcontroller/README.md

 # Features
 - Build on the Athena Framework <3
-- Completly manage doors ingame
+- Completly manage doors ingame, add, remove, read data, change lockstates
 - GTA V default doors will be automatically found.
 No need to search through Codewalker.
+All door props should be inside of the doors-props.json.
 - Full Database Integration.
 No Hardcoded .ts files or either JSON Lists.
+- Integrated database Keys (changeable locks soon.)
 - Configurable to your likings for example disableTextlabel, set range for all Labels, custom collection and more.

 # Setup - General